Endangered Bat Studies

 Keep Your Projects Moving

-If threatened or endangered bats such as the Indiana Bat (Myotis sodalis) or Northern Long-Eared Bat (Myotis septentrionalis) are found in your area, or are impacting your project, we are here to help.
+If threatened or endangered bats such as the Indiana Bat (Myotis sodalis), Northern Long-Eared Bat (Myotis septentrionalis), or Tri-Colred Bat (Perimyotis subflavus) are found in your area, or are impacting your project, we are here to help.

 We offer a full range of services including initial habitat assessments (Phase 1), mist-netting surveys, and acoustic surveys.
-Our team travels throughout the eastern half of the United States, with extensive experience surveying in Eastern Kentucky, central Ohio, and coastal South Carolina.
+Our team travels throughout the the United States, with experience surveying in Kentucky, Ohio, Tennessee, Alabama, North Carolina, South Carolina, Georgia, Florida, Louisiana, West Virginia, and Missouri .
 We are also dedicated to continuing education and outreach opportunities throughout the country that help to ensure the survival of some of our most delicate species.

 In addition to summer presence/absence surveys, we are also qualified and experienced in the evaluation of potential winter habitats such as caves and abandoned mine portals, and are equipped to safely evaluate these environments for the presence of bats.